Techimium/repeaterly/readme.txt

 == Frequently Asked Questions ==

 = What is Repeaterly? =
-Repeaterly is a powerful WordPress plugin that unlocks ACF Repeater Fields, Gallery Fields, and Dynamic Content in Elementor, allowing you to create custom layouts and dynamic sections without writing code.
+Repeaterly is a powerful WordPress plugin that unlocks Elementor's Dynamic Tags, ACF Repeater Fields, ACF Relationship Fields, Gallery Fields, and Dynamic Content in Elementor, allowing you to create custom layouts and dynamic sections without writing code.

+= Do I need Elementor Pro to use Repeaterly? =
+No, Repeaterly works with the free version of Elementor.
+You can create dynamic content and custom loops without upgrading to Elementor Pro.

+= Isn’t Dynamic Tags a feature of Elementor Pro? =
+While Dynamic Tags are officially an Elementor Pro feature, Repeaterly makes them freely available — no Elementor Pro needed!

 = Does Repeaterly support nested ACF Repeater fields? =
 Yes, absolutely!
 Nested ACF Repeaters can be a headache in Elementor, but Repeaterly makes it simple.
 Drag, drop, and build complex layouts—like pricing tables with sub-features—without coding.
 It’s all about flexibility and speed, no mess required!

-= Do I need Elementor Pro to use Repeaterly? =
-No, Repeaterly works with the free version of Elementor.
-You can create dynamic content and custom loops without upgrading to Elementor Pro.
+= Does Repeaterly support ACF Relationship fields? =
+Yes!
+Repeaterly Pro includes powerful widgets that let you display ACF Relationship field data in fully customizable **grids** or **carousels** using Elementor — even without Elementor Pro.

 = What features are included in Repeaterly? =
-Repeaterly offers dynamic buttons, images, text, icon lists, image carousels, galleries, and a Repeater Loop Grid (Pro) for creating custom layouts with ACF Repeater Fields.
+Repeaterly lets you use ACF fields with dynamic tags, build custom grids and carousels for both Repeater and Relationship fields—all without needing Elementor Pro.
+It supports nested fields and lets you use any Elementor widget inside your dynamic loops for flexible, powerful designs.

+= Can I use any Elementor widgets? =
+Yes!
+Repeaterly lets you use **any Elementor widget** to display dynamic content from ACF fields, so you can create fully custom layouts using your favorite widgets—all without Elementor Pro.

 = How does the Repeater Loop Builder work? =
 The Repeater Loop Builder (Pro) allows you to create custom layouts for ACF Repeater Fields using Elementor templates.
 You can design unique grids, lists, and other sections without limitations.